________

 magenta.nvim

 is a plugin for leveraging LLM agents in neovim.
 It provides a chat window where you can talk to your AI coding assistant, as well as tools to populate context and perform inline edits.
-In functionality, it's similar to cursor-compose, cody or windsurf.
+It's similar to copilot agent, claude code, cursor compose, ampcode or windsurf.

 Make sure you have node installed, at least v20